-AHSWD does apply for grants, which fund things Generation and Tiered Fees don't afford.
+AHSWD does apply for grants, which allows the District to fund things Generation and Tiered Fees don't afford.
 The grants by and large are an income in and program expenses out - not assigned District salaries and/or similar primary District expenses.
 Were it not for grants, many programs over the last three (3) years would not have happened.